 - Chinatown Complex Murals (at the entrance of Chinatown Complex on Smith Street) – a series of whimsical graffiti including Bruce Lee with a durian!

-- Samui Woman Mural (on the side of the staircase on Banda Street) – it features a Samui woman who worked in construction and helped built Singapore.
+- Samui Woman Mural (on the side of the staircase on Banda Street) – it features a Samui woman who worked in construction and helped build Singapore.

-- Wet Market Mural (next to the tea shop mural) – an interactive mural that is a continuation of the tea shop mural.
+- Wet Market Mural (next to the tea shop mural) – an interactive mural that continues from the tea shop mural.

 - My Chinatown Home Mural (Smith Street and Temple Street) – scenes from inside a shophouse.
 Another mural by Yip Yew Chong

 2. Eclectic collection of art murals in Singapore: Telok Ayer

 Telok Ayer used to be part of the coastal area along the island’s old waterfront.
 Today, the area has trendy cafes, amazing coffee shops, Michelin-level street food hawker stalls, traditional shophouses and of course, some of the best street art in Singapore.

 When you browse between the boundaries of South Bridge Road, Cross Street, Telok Ayer Street and Maxwell Road, here’s what you will find:

 - Old Trades Murals (Mohamed Ali Lane and South Bridge Road) – murals showing a street vendor selling paper masks and puppets, a Mamak shop (convenience store), and a lion-dance costume maker.
 Murals are drawn by Yip Yew Chong.

 - Thian Hock Keng Temple Mural (behind Thian Hock Keng Temple on Amoy Road) – a 44m long mural of scenes from the early lives of Hokkien immigrants in Singapore by Yip Yew Chong.